-- 10.2.1.3 When cancelling SARWATCH, pilots must include: - a. the aircraft radio callsign; - b. place of arrival or point from which SARWATCH services are no longer required; - c. the words "CANCEL SARWATCH"; and - d. when communicating with a unit other than that nominated, the name of the ATS unit to which the report shall be relayed. - 10.2.1.4 SARWATCH may be cancelled in combination with a pilot report of changing to the CTAF, or in the circuit area, or after landing. - 10.2.1.5 When the pilot of an IFR flight elects not to report in the circuit area to cancel SARWATCH and has not reported within 10 minutes of ETA, ATS will commence communications checks to obtain a landing report or an extension of SARWATCH. - 10.2.1.6 ATS will acknowledge "CANCEL SARWATCH" reports with a readback of the place of arrival, if appropriate, and the words "SARWATCH TERMINATED".
+- 10.2.1.1 Pilots wishing to cancel SARWATCH may do so by reporting to ATS. - 10.2.1.2 When cancelling SARWATCH, pilots must include: - a. the aircraft radio call-sign; - b. place of arrival or point from which SARWATCH services are no longer required; - c. the words "CANCEL SARWATCH": and - d. when communicating with a unit other than the nominated unit, the name of the ATS unit to which the report shall be relayed. - 10.2.1.3 SARWATCH may be cancelled in combination with a pilot report of changing to the CTAF, or in the circuit area, or after landing.

+INR 1.1

+- 10.2.1.4 When the pilot of an IFR flight elects not to report in the circuit area to cancel SARWATCH and has not reported within 10MIN of ETA, ATS will commence communications checks to obtain a landing report or an extension of SARWATCH. - 10.2.1.5 ATS will acknowledge "CANCEL SARWATCH" reports with a readback of the place of arrival, if appropriate, and the words "SARWATCH TERMINATED".